 It might, but it is a fact.

 The actual process can be a little complicated, but suffice it to say that it requires time, energy, and some start-up money.
-But if you’re prepared to provide all that, the owning and operating of ATM machines (Yes, I know the “M” in “ATM” actually stands for “Machine”, but most people nowadays refer to it as “ATM Machine”) has a potential to be a full-time business.
+But if you’re prepared to provide all that, the owning and operating of ATM machines (Yes, I know the “M” in “ATM” actually stands for “Machine”, but most people nowadays refer to it as “ATM Machine”) has the potential to be a full-time business.

-And what I really like about it is that once you have got everything in place, you start to earn passive income (or at least as close as you can get to it) since all you have to do it just maintain your machines once in a while.
+And what I really like about it is that once you have got everything in place, you start to earn passive income (or at least as close as you can get to it) since all you have to do is just maintain your machines once in a while.

 Want to get going?
 Read this article and I’ll break it down for you.